Project-OSmOSE/OSEkit/README.md

 1. Install locally our toolkit (see section **Local installation** below);

-2. Start by reviewing our Github (issues)[https://github.com/orgs/Project-OSmOSE/projects/6]), get in touch with our developer team to obtain an account, and propose new issues anytime following standard procedures (in particular, among other must-have: short description, assignees, status, label...);
+2. Review our Github (issues)[https://github.com/orgs/Project-OSmOSE/projects/6], get in touch with our developer team to obtain an account, and propose new issues anytime following standard procedures (in particular, among other must-have: short description, assignees, status, label...);

 3. Develop and validate locally your contribution.
 Please follow standad github procedures such as developing on a new branch built from our main branch; no pushes will be accepted on our main repository.
 We recomend the use of our poetry-based editable conda environment to ensure ??;